Jhon Mosquera (footballer, born 1990)

-Jhon Edison Mosquera Rebolledo (born 8 May 1990) is a Colombian professional footballer who plays as a midfielder for Viktoria Plzeň.
+Jhon Edison Mosquera Rebolledo (born 8 May 1990) is a Colombian professional footballer who last played as a midfielder for Dukla Prague.

 Club career

 He arrived in Spain in 2007, initially on Mallorca.
 Mosquera played in the Copa del Rey for Alcoyano against Real Madrid in 2012, although his team lost 4–1.
 He played for CD Olímpic de Xàtiva in the 2013–14 season.

 He joined Czech club Bohemians 1905 in 2014, becoming their first Colombian player.
 He scored his first league goal for Bohemians in August 2014, striking in a 3–2 away win against Příbram.

+On 29 January 2025, Mosquera signed a half-year contract with Dukla Prague as a free agent.